Skip to content

 Loss & Training

-Two-stage training: Stage I retains all condition tokens to train the complete poster generator; Stage II prunes tokens by importance and fine-tunes, with timestep sampling weighted by a quality distribution derived from the global importance map to mitigate performance degradation from pruning.
+Two-stage Training: Stage I trains the complete poster generator with all condition tokens.
+Stage II performs pruning based on token importance followed by fine-tuning.
+Timestep sampling is weighted according to the quality distribution of the global importance map to mitigate performance loss from pruning.

 Key Experimental Results